Protect your wishes

 Watch a short tutorial before you get started.

-Make your capacity vault recording for your peace of mind.
+Make a short call to Capacity Vault for your peace of mind.

-Permanent, legally verifiable access for those closest to you.
+Permanent, legally verifiable evidence for those you trust.

 Why choose Capacity Vault?